Valenciola/Valenciola/README.md

 <p align="center"><strong>
     I'm Valenciola!
     <br>
     I do things mostly related to JavaScript and web development.
+Lately, though, I've been learning some new languages.
     <br>
     I mostly come up with crazy ideas to make crazy internal web programs that somehow work???
+Also I solve code puzzles sometimes :D
     <br>
-    Anyway I think I do cool stuff and I have fun :D
+    Anyway I think I do cool stuff and I have fun (after the debugging stage of course) :D
     <br>
 </strong>
-    (Striving to learn some new programming stuff...)
+    (Learning some new programming stuff...)
 </p>

-> In games, I need to be able to animate moving objects for design and walk cycles.
-Of course, I need to make a program to animate first...
+> I'm currently leaning C++ and Python and learning how to dodge the issues by running into them (it sounds counterintuitive but it works)

-*I might just be a cool smart programmer kid yet-*
+*I think I am a cool smart programmer kid*

 <hr>